 Bram Krommenhoek lists one more strong hint you can look for.
-A sign of willingness to invest is when your interviewee talks about time and energy spent on finding a solution; maybe they even put together something in house to ease the struggle.
+A sign of willingness to invest is when your interviewee talks about time and energy spent on finding a solution; maybe they’ve even put together something in house to ease the struggle.
 Even though the referred article doesn’t highlight it, it’s also essential that the in-house solution is addressed with dismay instead of satisfaction.
 In this way, the demand for the solution/service of your future startup is preserved.

 The lack of the above signs means that the problem you discovered is not high priority enough for the interviewed market segment.
 No worries, you may continue the validation process with the next segment on your list.
 It’s still not the end of the world if none of the segments shows strong interest.
 You accumulated enough information during the interviews to know which problems really bother your favorite sectors the most, and what solutions are worth creating.

-However, if the interviews confirmed that your hypothesis problem not only exists but it’s also a top priority for segment, it’s time to turn your attention towards the solution.
+However, if the interviews have confirmed that your hypothesis problem not only exists but it’s also a top priority for a segment, it’s time to turn your attention towards the solution.
 We will discuss the journey leading to a viable solution, to investors and to the market in our upcoming articles.